 Is the Church not the household of God (1 Timothy 3:15)—the house Christ built?
 Is Christ not more powerful than Satan (cf. 1 John 4:4)?
 No one can enter a strong man’s house and plunder his goods (Mark 3:27), but Satan plundered your strong man’s house!
 The Catholic Church’s Strong Man guards His household.
-It is true that Satan can conquer individual Christians who choose to indulge in mortal sin, and who apostasize themselves from His household (cf. Romans 11:22, Galatians 5:4, 1 John 5:16-17); but Jesus promised the visible, identifiable, and authoritative Church that He would not leave her as an orphan (cf. John 16:16-18), but would be with her until the end of the world (Matthew 20:28 King James Version).
+It is true that Satan can conquer individual Christians who choose to indulge in mortal sin, and who apostasize themselves from His household (cf. Romans 11:22, Galatians 5:4, 1 John 5:16-17); but Jesus promised the visible, identifiable, and authoritative Church He would not leave her as an orphan (cf. John 16:16-18), but would be with her until the end of the world (Matthew 20:28 King James Version).

 St. Francis de Sales begged the early Calvinists to answer the same questions your community refuses to address: